AkLegend26/Projects/README.md

 # Projects
-In this repository I have uploaded almost all of the code I have worked on in classes and the projects I have worked on.
+In this repository I have uploaded all of the code I have worked on in classes and or the projects throughout my undergraduate career.

 #Author
 ##Ayush